As a crime victim, you may have concerns related to your housing needs. Maybe:

 Homeowners have been greatly impacted by the Covid-19 crisis:

-- Because of job loss and other financial problems, many homeowners are unable to meet their mortgage obligations.
+- Because of job loss and other financial problems, many homeowners are unable to meet their mortgage obligations or pay their rent.

 - Some homeowners are facing housing discrimination because of direct or indirect exposure to the Covid-19 virus.

-- Loss mitigation is still an option for homeowners who are not yet in foreclosure, but are suffering the financial impact from Covid-19.
 If you are experiencing financial challenges and cannot pay your mortgage, speak with your lender or mortgage servicer as soon as possible.
-They can discuss with you options that can help you stay in your home, and possibly avoid foreclosure.
+They can discuss options that can help you stay in your home and possibly avoid foreclosure.
+Forbearance allows homeowners to not make mortgage payments for a certain period and modification allows homeowners to change the loan by adding in the arrears.

-- Shelters are “essential services” and are open to help you if you are at risk of being homeless or need a place to stay.
-You can get help Finding a Shelter.
+- If you are at risk of being homeless or need a place to stay, you can get help Finding a Shelter.

 - You cannot be asked to leave a shelter based on the housing provider’s fear or guess that you have or may have been exposed to Covid-19.